lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

 >[!NOTE]
  >
  >Only the administrators can download the expired assets.
-For more information about expired assets, see [Manage digital rights of assets](../using/manage-digital-rights-of-assets.md).
+For more information about expired assets, see [manage digital rights of assets](../using/manage-digital-rights-of-assets.md).
  >

 ## Steps to download assets {#steps-to-download-assets}